gboeing/ppde642/syllabus/readme.md

 Given the nature of this course, I do expect a few things of you before you seek assistance with coding/data questions:

   1. Close all open programs, restart your computer, then try your task again
-  2. Search google and stackoverflow for the topic/problem (for example, the name of the function you're struggling with or the error message you are seeing)
+  2. Search Google and StackOverflow for the topic/problem (for example, the name of the function you're struggling with or the error message you are seeing)
   3. Go back through the relevant lecture materials to look for any insights
   4. Go back through the assigned reading materials to look for any insights